 Comprehensive Overview

 At its core, gravity is a fundamental force of nature, one of the four known fundamental forces that govern all interactions in the universe (the others being electromagnetism, the strong nuclear force, and the weak nuclear force).
 What distinguishes gravity from the other forces is its universality: it acts on all objects with mass or energy, without exception.
-Moreover, gravity is always attractive; it never repels.
+Also worth noting, gravity is always attractive; it never repels.

 Newton's law of universal gravitation provided an incredibly accurate description of gravity for centuries, allowing scientists to predict the motions of planets with remarkable precision.
-However, as technology advanced and our understanding of the universe deepened, limitations of Newton's theory became apparent.
+Still, as technology advanced and our understanding of the universe deepened, limitations of Newton's theory became apparent.
 Specifically, Newton's law failed to adequately explain certain subtle anomalies in the orbit of Mercury and did not provide a satisfactory framework for understanding gravity in extremely strong gravitational fields, such as those near black holes.

 Imagine a bowling ball placed on a stretched rubber sheet.
 The ball creates a dip in the sheet, causing marbles placed nearby to roll towards it.
 In this analogy, the bowling ball represents a massive object like the sun, the rubber sheet represents spacetime, and the marbles represent planets.
 The planets are not being "pulled" towards the sun by a force; rather, they are following the curves in spacetime created by the sun's mass.